adedomin/independent-study/indep-study.md

 AutomateJS should have a system which allows a user to dynamically create or *npm install*[^npm-install] modules.
 This is to contrast it from prior works which have more complex dependency mechanisms, making it hard to develop and utilize prior works.

-[npm-install]: This is a command which a user would use to include dependencies from <http://npmjs.com> in a project.
+[^npm-install]: This is a command which a user would use to include dependencies from <http://npmjs.com> in a project.

 ### 3.1.2.
 Controllable Flow of Execution